guillermofank09/rotunda-challenge/README.md

 ### Exercises

 - Zoo excercise will run in the command line, you have to select an animal and type a text for animal speaking
-- Url Parser will parser the url pasted on you browser, you will have the json object with the params as the result (if version or id is not a number the server will return an error)
+- Url Parser will parse the url pasted on you browser, you will have the json object with the params as the result (if version or id is not a number the server will return an error)

 ### Error Alarm Excercise